Storyline I,

 Time Magazine December 8, 1967

-This Rauschenberg awesome lithograph features a stunning graphic of Hollywood star Faye Dunaway in the roles of Bonnie Parker and Warren Beatty.
+This Rauschenberg lithograph features a stunning graphic of Hollywood star Faye Dunaway in the roles of Bonnie Parker and Warren Beatty.

 Starring Warren Beatty as Clyde Barrow and Faye Dunaway as Bonnie Parker, the film's biographical portrayal was controversial due to its depiction of sexuality and violence, unprecedented at the time in American cinema.
 Robert Rauschenberg received a commission to create a Time Magazine Cover featuring elements of this color lithograph for its December 8, 1967 issue.